ExCiteS/communitymaps-help/_en/moderate-contributions.md

 ## Feeling lost?

-> **&#8629; Let’s head back and** [**find out how to manage contributions**](manage-contributions.html)
+> **&#8629; Let's head back and** [**find out how to manage contributions**](manage-contributions.html)

 ---

 ## What can moderators do?

 Moderators of a project can have access to all of the contributions for that project, including pending contributions that are not yet approved or visible to regular users.
-It’s their job to approve them, and to resolve any issues reported.
+It's their job to approve them, and to resolve any issues reported.

 ![Check moderator](/images/en/check-moderator.png)